AdityaBansal114/skywalk/public/blogs/blog5.md

+# Beyond the Coffee Trick: The Ultimate Guide to Erasing Scratches from Wood Furniture (And When to Call a Pro)

+## Introduction

 That heart-sinking moment is all too familiar — the screech of a chair, the swipe of a pet’s claw, or the accidental bump that leaves an unwelcome scratch across your beautiful wooden furniture.